The fallacy of sunscreen. The importance of slime. A better release

 Keep the bonefish in the water to avoid excess air exposure, and ensure your hands are wet to minimize mucous loss.

-For some reason, one difficult to explain, bonefish are of particular interest to the editors of this magazine.
+For some reason, one difficult to explain, bonefish are of particular interest to this magazine’s editors.
 We’ve both fished for them in distant places: Florida Keys; Isla de Culebra, Puerto Rico; Belize; Yucatan, Mexico; the Bahamas and Turks & Caicos.
 Serendipitously, all bonefish destinations that BTT has ongoing investigative studies.

 NOTE: Featured Image is the Bahamas captured bonefish.
 Photo Bonefish & Tarpon Trust.